knpuniversity/symfony4/knpu/ep3b-doctrine-relations/relationship-types.md

 user.

 The point is, OneToOne relationships are kind of ManyToOne relationships in disguise.
-They also not very common, and I don't like them.
+They also not very common, and I don't really like them.

 ## The 2 Types of Relationships